Flares

 Thank heavens for flares, which have saved countless lives at sea.

-They're fantastically simple signalling devices similar to fireworks,
+They're fantastically simple signaling devices similar to fireworks,

 but they're designed to communicate a much more direct message